fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 We finally made the Thumby do something!
 Nice!

-Connecting blocks like this underneath each other makes a *do semething* block run *after* another *do something* block.
+Connecting blocks like this underneath each other makes a *do something* block run *after* another *do something* block.
 In Blockly, blocks run one after another from top to bottom.
 Both our blocks seemed to run at the same time because they ran so fast!
-What actually happend is "blocks are running!" was printed to the debug shell, and then, after that, "Thumby says: Hello Blockly!" was printed to the Thumby display.
+What actually happened is "blocks are running!" was printed to the debug shell, and then, after that, "Thumby says: Hello Blockly!" was printed to the Thumby display.

 ---